Julia the Elder: First marriage

 As with most aristocratic Roman women of the period, expectations of Julia focused on marriage and on the resulting family alliances.
 Moreover, Augustus desired a male issue; as his only living child, Julia's duty would be to provide her father with grandsons whom he could adopt as his heirs.

 In 25 BC, at the age of fourteen, Julia married her first cousin Marcellus, the son of her father's sister Octavia, who was some three years older than she.
 Augustus himself was not present for the wedding as he was fighting a war in Spain and had fallen ill.
 Instead, he commissioned Agrippa to preside over the ceremony and hold the festival in his absence.

 The decision to marry Marcellus to Julia, and then Augustus's choice to raise Marcellus to the pontificate and curule aedileship, was perceived to be an indication that he would be Augustus's successor in power, despite his youth.
-This put him at odds with Agrippa, whom people believed would oppose Marcellus' accession to power; the apparent preference for Marcellus is allegedly the catalyst that led to Agrippa to withdraw to Mytilene, Greece.
+This put him at odds with Agrippa, who, people believed, would oppose Marcellus' accession to power; the apparent preference for Marcellus is allegedly the catalyst that led Agrippa to withdraw to Mytilene, Greece.

 However, Marcellus died in September 23 BC, when Julia was sixteen.
 The union produced no children.